rlucente-se-jboss/hacep-eap-helper/README.md

     ./start-eap.sh

 Wait until all the servers are running.
-You can check this using:
+You can check this in a different terminal using:

     ./check-eap-status.sh

-and make sure that all four servers are started.
+to make sure that all four servers are started.

 ## Demo
 Open a browser to the HACEP EAP Playground UI at